usbarmory/interlock/README.md

 The interaction between the static HTML/Javascript and the JSON application server is entirely documented in the API document.

-The authentication is directly tied to Linux Unified Key Setup (LUKS) disk-encryption setup on the server side.
+The web application authentication is directly tied to Linux Unified Key Setup (LUKS) disk-encryption setup on the server side.
 A successful login unlocks the specified encrypted volume, while logging out locks it back.

-A command line mode is available to execute selected operations locally, without the web interface.
-This is primarily intended to aid encryption/decryption operation with hardware keys, using HSM support on embedded firmwares.

 Design goals: